bbauska/LFS173x/README.md

 lower level DIDComm (envelope) protocol in Chapter 6 when we talk about message routing.

-## Understanding Aries Protocol Messages {#understanding-aries-protocol-messages .unnumbered}
+## Understanding Aries Protocol Messages

 As we saw in the labs in the previous chapter, the format of Aries protocol messages is JSON.
 Let's start our look into Aries protocols by